tanso0126/BOJ/README.md

-baekjoon id: js7777
+ONLY JS / baekjoon id: js7777
-ONLY JS